 I was asked to return to teaching by Rugby High School and Northampton High School since when the results of my classes have remained very good.
-In my last year at Rugby High 95% of a large sixth form class in a non-selective sixth form achieved A* at A Level.
+In my last year at Rugby High 95% of a large sixth form class in a non selective sixth form achieved A*/B grades.

-I am also asked to run the school's English G.C.S.E revision programme.
-This year (2015) my A Level Literature pupils' work was singled out for praise by the exam board and a GCSE candidate who achieved B grades in her 'mock' exams sought my help and was marked at A* for both Language and Literature.
+I have also been asked to run the school's English G.C.S.E revision programme.
+My A Level Literature pupils' work has been singled out for praise by the exam board and a GCSE candidate who achieved B grades in her 'mock' exams sought my help and was marked at A* for both Language and Literature.
 Her comments may be available.

 I was born in Colwyn Bay Conwy to a Welsh speaking mother but moved to London for my education.